croaky/laptop/blog/articles/back-up-restore-heroku-postgres-databases.md

-# Back Up and Restore Heroku Postgres Databases
+# Back Up and Restore Heroku Databases

 Configure staging and production Git remotes to point to Heroku applications: